A more secure and convenient alternative to passwords.

 Passkeys and public key authentication

 Passkeys are public/private key pairs that are automatically generated for you.
-The public key is kept on the service that supports passkeys — like Google — and the private key is stored securely on your computer.
+The public key is kept on the service that supports passkeys — like Google, for instance — and the private key is stored securely on your computer.

-When you sign in, the service responds with a challenge of some sort that is encrypted using your public key.
+When you sign in, the service responds with a challenge that is encrypted using your public key.
 Because your computer has your private key, it can correctly decrypt that challenge, proving that you are who you say you are.

 Access granted.